 Or even read about.

 I do not live in a historic home, to begin with.
-It remains where it was originally built in 1944 (79 years ago, as of this writing).
+It remains where it was originally built in 1944 (over 80 years ago now).
 I have family members (a sister & brother) who live in homes over a hundred years old, so my house is nowhere near ancient, though some of our interior décor can rival any home of 200+ years ago.

 No, my house is not historic or ancient.
 And no famous person ever lived here to make it worth saving for future generations.
 Nor do we live in any sort of historic district; it's just our own home where we raised our growing family.
 As far as I know, we're the third owners.

 Patty and I were relatively young when we purchased it back in 1991.
 We had only one child with another on the way.
-In these 32 years since, we grew our family to a total of four children, two daughters-in-law, and four grandchildren (as of this writing, there is another grandchild on the way).
+In these 3+ decades since, we grew our family to a total of four children, two daughters-in-law, and four grandchildren (as of this writing, there is another grandchild on the way).
 And we're on our second dog.

-This means for us there are 32 years of wonderful memories within these walls.
+This means for us there are over 30 years of wonderful memories within these walls.

 So far.

-And we spoke of the current events as they happened: 9-11, NAFTA, the Oklahoma Bombing, the Space Shuttle Columbia, the Internet, the death of Princess Diana, cell phones, the various presidential elections, social issues, Trump, Hillary, Biden, Obama, Bush, Clinton, covid...and we still speak on current events (and I taught my children that it is okay to disagree and still be friends with whom you disagree with).
+And we spoke of the current events as they happened: 9-11, NAFTA, the Oklahoma Bombing, the Space Shuttle Columbia, the Internet, the death of Princess Diana, cell phones, the various presidential elections, social issues, Trump, Hillary, Biden, Obama, Bush, Clinton, covid...more recently the re-election of Donald Trump as our 47th President, and we still speak on current events (and I taught my children that it is okay to disagree and still be friends with whom you disagree with).

 Lots of changes have occurred in these many years we've lived here, aside from my ever-growing family.
 During the period when my mother moved in with us, and she was truly a God-send, for she was there for our kids, she sometimes would take them to school, pick them up from school, cared for them after school, and then, on her own, she did laundry, cooked meals, and sometimes even went shopping.
 Oh!
 There was never a dirty dish in the sink!
 "What---you want me to sit here and do nothing until I die?" she would say to me when I told her not to worry about cleaning.
 My sister reminded me that mom was raised to be a mom - she was born in the 1920s, lived through the depression-era 1930s, through the horrible 2nd World War in the early 1940s, married soon after the war had ended, and had children of her own.
 Being a grandma didn't change things.
 She still had that urge to care for her family.
 And that's what she did.